lubuntu-team/manual/source/3/3.2/3.2.2/appearance.rst

 .. image:: appearance-cursor.png

+Check the checkbox :guilabel:`Set GTK themes` settings will apply native themes to GTK applications.
+The field for :guilabel:`GTK 2 Theme` will select a theme for GTK2 applications.
+The :guilabel:`GTK 3 Theme` field sets the theme for GTK3 applications.

 If you want to reset your changes you will need to click the :guilabel:`Reset` button to revert your changes to how they were before.
 To actually quit by the keyboard press the :kbd:`Escape` key or press the :guilabel:`Close` button.

 Version